 Please see your academic advisor for further instruction on approved faculty for your Supervisory Committee.

 The master’s thesis/project may be based on research involving primary data collection, but is often a secondary analysis of existing data to investigate a research question not yet evaluated in a given study.
-The thesis/project is typically organized as a potentially publishable paper.
 The decisions about acceptable thesis/project content and organization reside with each student’s Supervisory Committee.
 There are examples of past theses/projects in the Division of Public Health.

 Prior to scheduling the thesis/project defense it is strongly recommended to hold a pre-defense meeting with your supervisory committee.
 During your pre-defense, you will present your progress, so that the committee can determine whether sufficient progress has been made in order to schedule the defense.